barney54321/Business-Buddy/README.md

 node .
 ```

+10. Replace the placeholders in .env with the details collected from Auth0

 6. In a new terminal, navigate to the root of the project and run the following commands:

 ```
 cd frontend
 npm install
+npm start
 ```

-7. Create an account for Auth0.

-8. Note down the domain and client id.

-9. Make a copy of .env.example and rename the file to .env

-10. Replace the placeholders in .env with the details collected from Auth0

-11. Run the frontend with `npm start`.
-This will open a page on localhost://3000
+11. This will open BusinessBuddy on localhost://3000

 # How to deploy to IBM Cloud Foundry